 So what’s a master board?

 It’s a Trello board populated by cards from other Trello boards.
-With Unito’s sync, the cards on the master board and the cards on the original boards are treated as the same item.
+With Unito’s workflows, the cards on the master board and the cards on the original boards are treated as the same item.
 That means comments, attachments, due dates, and more all get carried across between boards.
 In an agency, you might use a master board to keep an eye on requests from multiple clients who each have their own board.
 You could also use a master board to get an overview of everything your team’s up to.